cardano-foundation/developer-portal/docs/operate-a-stake-pool/introduction-to-cardano.md

 id: introduction-to-cardano
 title: (Re)introduction into Cardano
 sidebar_label: (Re)introduction into Cardano
-description: "Stake pool course: (Re)introduction into Cardano."
+description: "(Re)introduction into Cardano: why stake pools are needed on Cardano & how they work"
-image: /img/og/og-developer-portal.png
+image: ../img/og-developer-portal.png
 ---

 Developing Cardano is no small feat.
 There is no other project that has ever been built to these parameters, combining peer reviewed cryptographic research with an implementation in highly secure Haskell code.

 This is not the copy and paste code seen in so many other blockchains.
 Instead, Cardano was designed with input from a large global team including leading experts and professors in the fields of computer programming languages, network design and cryptography.

 We are extremely proud of Cardano, which required a months-long meticulous and painstaking development process by our talented engineers.

-## Why Cardano?
 If you haven't seen it yet, watch the legendary whiteboard video from 2017.
 Some details are a bit outdated, but it is still worth seeing to understand what Cardano is and where Cardano came from.

 <iframe width="100%" height="325" src="https://www.youtube.com/embed/Ja9D0kpksxw" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>